-Time Domain Analysis with EMWorks
+Time Domain Reflectometry

 TDR (Time Domain Reflectometry) simulation is a computational technique used to model and analyze the behavior of electrical transmission lines, interconnects, and other structures over time.
-It is often employed in electromagnetic simulation software tools like HFWorks to understand how electrical signals propagate through these structures and how they interact with impedance mismatches, defects, or variations in the line's characteristics.
+It is often employed in electromagnetic simulation software tools like EMWORKS to understand how electrical signals propagate through these structures and how they interact with impedance mismatches, defects, or variations in the line's characteristics.

-Key Features and Benefits of TDR Analysis
+Key Features of EMWORKS' TDR Analysis

 TDR analysis offers several key features and benefits that make it a valuable tool for engineers and researchers working on various electrical and electronic systems.
 Here are some of the essential features and advantages: